Antonius Roberts

-Antonius Roberts (born 1958), is a Bahamian artist, teacher, and curator.
+Antonius Roberts (born 1958) is a Bahamian artist, teacher, and curator.
 He is known for his installations and sculptures.
 Roberts was one of the founders of the art group "B-CAUSE" in 1991.

 Biography

 Born in January 1958, in Nassau, Roberts received his BFA degree in painting, in 1981, from the Philadelphia College of Art (now the University of The Arts).
 He has participated in exhibitions worldwide.
-As the former coordinator of FINCO Summer Art Workshops, and as a teacher and lecturer at Government High School and The College of the Bahamas (now the University of the Bahamas), Roberts has mentored a generations of young Bahamian artists.
+As the former coordinator of FINCO Summer Art Workshops, and as a teacher and lecturer at Government High School and The College of the Bahamas (now the University of the Bahamas), Roberts has mentored generations of young Bahamian artists.

 He, in 1991, with Brent Malone, Max Taylor, Stan Burnside, Jackson Burnside and John Beadle, founded "B-CAUSE" (Bahamian Creative Artists United for Serious Expression), an organization dedicated to the promotion of local art and artists.
-Roberts played a large role in the creation of the National Art Gallery of the Bahamas, and holds a lifetime membership in the institution.
+Roberts played a large role in the creation of the National Art Gallery of the Bahamas and holds a lifetime membership in the institution.

 Roberts was Curator of the Central Bank of The Bahamas gallery for most of its existence, until 2017.
 Prior to the creation of the National Art Gallery of the Bahamas, the Central Bank's gallery was The Bahamas' preeminent exhibition space.
 Roberts has been a key driving and developmental force of the Annual Art Competition and Exhibition sponsored by the Central Bank.
 Since the competition's inception, in 1984, it is renowned as a rite of passage for young Bahamian artists, and counts among its awardees many of today's top Bahamian artists.